SolidWallOfCode/libswoc/doc/code/Errata.en.rst

 Usage
 *****

 The default |Errata| constructor creates an empty, successful state.
-An error state is created constructing an instance with an annotation and optional error code and severity.
+This is extremely fast.
+An error state is created by constructing an instance with an annotation and optional error code and severity.

-The basic interface is provided by the :func:`Errata::note` method.
-This adds a message along with a severity.
+The basic interface is provided by the :func:`Errata::note` method and variants thereof.
+This adds a message along with a optional severity.
 Using |Errata| requires defining the default severity and "failure" severity.
-The default severity is simply what is used if no severity is provided.
 The failure severity is the severity for which an |Errata| is considered to be an error.
+There is also a "filter" severity - annotations that have a severity that is less than this value are not added but are ignored.
+This can be overridden so that an application can dynamically set the value to capture only annotations that are of sufficient interest.

-An |Errata| instance also carries a message identifier which is intended to distinguish among errors of the same sererity in an easy to examine way.
-For this reason :code:`std::error_code` is used as the identifier.
+An |Errata| instance also carries a error code which is intended to distinguish among errors of the same severity in an easy to examine way.
+For interoperability with standard error handling :code:`std::error_code` is used as the identifier.
 This allows constructing an instance from the error return of system functions and for callers to check if the error is really an error.
-Note, however, that severity and the message identifier are independent.
+Note, however, that severity and error code are independent.

 |Errata| provides the :libswoc:`Rv` template which is intended for passing back return values or
 error reports.
 The template parameter is the return type, to which is added an |Errata| instance.